adish13/adish13.github.io/_posts/2023-04-13-ASR_scientific_article.md

 The algorithm is simply this :

-After the microphone observes $$x_{t}$$, the speakers need to play $$ \alpha_{t + \delta + r} $$ exactly $$\delta$$ seconds later.
+> **_ALGORITHM:_** After the microphone observes $$x_{t}$$, the speakers need to play $$ \alpha_{t + \delta + r} $$ exactly $$\delta$$ seconds later.

 This will cause the microphones to receive the corrupted signal $$ x_{t + \delta + r} + g_{\theta}(x_{t})$$.

-We will use neural networks to instantiate the predictive model g.
-To obtain real-time performance, our feed forward calculation needs to be less than the delay δ into the future.
-On commodity hard- ware today, this calculation is on the order of 50 milliseconds.
+The classic neural networks come to our rescue for instantiating the predictive model g.

-## Learning and Implementation details
+## Learning the parameters
 The following is the maximization problem that captures the above attack :

 $$ \max_\theta \; \mathbb{E}_{(x_t,y_t)} \left[\mathcal{L}\left(\bar{y}_t, y_t\right)\right]
 \quad \textrm{s.t.} \quad \bar{y}_t = f_\psi\left(x_t + g_\theta\left(x_{t-r-\delta}\right) \right) \quad \textrm{and} \quad \lVert g_\theta\left(x_{t}\right)\rVert_\infty < \epsilon $$

 Simplifying this :
-1. We do this cause of
-2. nice lmao
+1. The objective maximizes the expected loss between the predicted speech transcription, given the attack, and the ground truth speech transcription.
+2. This drives the model to find attacks, that in future of the signal, will maximize the loss of the ASR models.

+> **Note:_** $$\theta$$ is optimized using [Stochastic Gradient Descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) while keeping $$\psi$$ fixed.
+Once training is performed offline, inference is efficient, requiring just a single feed-forward computation.

-Some other implementation details :
+## Some other implementation details :

-## Experiments and Results
+The input to the network $$g_{\theta}$$ is the [Short Term Fourier-Transform](https://en.wikipedia.org/wiki/Short-time_Fourier_transform) of the last 2 seconds of the speech signal.
+And the network outputs a waveform of 0.5 seconds, sampled at 16kHz.

+Speech datasets generally do not have time stamps to their transcriptions.
+In order to train the model, loss between the predicted speech and the ground-truth speech needs to be computed, meaning that in training, attack has to be done on the entire speech signal, not just a small segment.

+## How well does this really work though?
+The paper highlights several experiments, with the objective of analyzing predictive attacks under the constraints of real time speech streams.

+The authors qualitatively evaluate the suggested attack method and baselines with and without defense mechanisms.
+We request the readers to go through the experiments section of the paper for more information.

+Here the speech recognition models are evaluated through word([WER](https://en.wikipedia.org/wiki/Word_error_rate)) and character error rates([CER](https:/rechtsprechung-im-ostseeraumarchiv.uni-greifswald.de/word-error-rate-character-error-rate-how-to-evaluate-a-model/)), and the higher the error, the better the attack is.

+Overall, the authors' compare with several approaches to obstruct the speech signal like adding uniform noise and offline projected gradient descent(PGD).

+They also evaluate the approach with both standard ASR models and their robust counterparts(ASR models which are capable of working even when noise is added to speech).

+Essentially, the following table is the summary of the experiments

 |![](https://i.imgur.com/nOPKrCn.png)|
 |:--:|
 |*sheesh, those are some significant improvements*|

+## Conclusion

+Click [here](https://voicecamo.cs.columbia.edu/) to hear actual audio samples with the original input voice overlaid with the attack.

+The paper uses neural networks to model predictive attacks that are optimized to disrupt standard and robust ASR models, and provide amazing results which is showcased below.

 |![](https://i.imgur.com/oka8ndJ.png)|
 |:--:|
 |*really does seem to work*|

-<video src="assets/result1.mp4"> </video>
+Can definitely sleep well now, knowing Alexa can be disrupted to not listen to my private conversations, phew.
 <br>